Smarticus81/agentfactory/VOICE_PIPELINE.md

 ## 🚀 Deployment Process

 ### **1. Agent Creation**
-1. User creates agent in Bevpro Studio
+1. User creates agent in FamilyAI Studio
 2. Agent configuration is saved to Convex database
 3. Default instructions are applied based on agent type